The Difference Between Criminal and Civil Cases

 In criminal cases, many of the protections given to the defendant by the Constitution are not afforded to the defendant in civil cases.
 For example, defendants in civil cases are not afforded the rights to representation or the protection from unreasonable searches and seizures.

 Hopefully these differences may give some clarification on criminal and civil cases.
-Even if you understand these differences, you should still consult an experienced attorney if you are facing legal issues of criminal cases or civil cases.
+Even if you understand these differences, you should still consult an attorney if you are facing legal issues of criminal cases or civil cases.
 You do not want to wait a long period of time after the incident to take action.
 The sooner you contact an attorney, the better it may be for your case.
 Taking action sooner than later can also help you because it may mean that you get assistance paying medical bills and expenses faster.